 Many Czech and German immigrants came to the central and eastern parts of Texas in the 19th century bringing their traditions with them.

 About this time we started receiving flight delay notices from Delta.
 When we got to the airport and I inquired about the delay, I was informed it was a “catering delay” for the inbound flight (hmmm…a Catering delay?)
 We found a Tequila bar to pass the time with a drink and a snack while we waited.
 Those delays pushed us out enough that we then ran into some weather delays (we would have missed them if we left on time).
-It made for a little later arrival than we would have liked into DTW putting me home around 10 pm and Maggie home around 11 pm.
+It made for a little later arrival than we would have liked into DTW getting us home around 11 pm.
 Not much time to reorganize before starting back to work Tuesday.

 Fun Fact: we got to watch a pretty cool lightning cloud as we were coming into DTW.
 It was super cool to watch the whole cloud light up…but also a little scary.